peat13/time-based-historian/README.md

 Access Timebase Explorer at **http://localhost:4531** and start exploring your data!

-> **Note**: For managing files and configurations, we recommend deploying the [File-Browser](https://github.com/DMDuFresne/File-Browser) stack alongside this historian infrastructure.

-## Adding Multiple Collectors
+## Multi-Source Industrial Data Collection

-One of the most powerful features of this stack is the ability to easily add multiple collectors.
-Each collector can gather data from different sources.
+One of the most powerful features of this historian stack is the ability to easily add multiple data collectors for different industrial protocols and data sources.

+**Supported Industrial Protocols:**
+- **OPC UA** - Modern industrial automation standard
+- **Modbus TCP/RTU** - Legacy PLC and RTU communication
+- **MQTT** - IoT sensors and edge devices
+- **REST APIs** - Custom industrial integrations
+- **And more** - Extensible plugin architecture

-**To add a second collector:**
+**To add a second collector for different data sources:**

 1. Open `docker-compose.yml`
 2. Find and uncomment the `timebase-collector-02` service in the Services section